 • It’s really cool to stand on a corner so you can watch the cyclists round the bend as a unit.

-• The sun sets in the west, so pay attention to where you will be standing… If you’re facing west, you’ll get a terrible view, not to mention terrible photos and videos due to backlighting.
-(I made this mistake one year!)
+• The sun sets in the west, so pay attention to where you will be standing as the peloton enters Paris in the late afternoon/early evening.
+If you’re facing west, you might get a terrible view, not to mention terrible photos and videos due to backlighting.
+I made this mistake one year when standing near Pont Neuf bridge!
+(This is less of a problem on Boulevard Saint-Michel where the buildings block much of the direct sunlight.)

 When to Arrive to Watch the Tour de France

 • Look at the Tour de France schedule and map to estimate when the peloton will be passing by various areas of Paris.
-It’s fairly accurate although they sometimes run late!
+It’s fairly accurate although they often run late!

 • The Tour de France is led by “la caravane.”
 It’s not quite a parade, but more like ads on wheels for various products.
 After seeing it once, I don’t mind skipping it!